rife2/rife2-gradle/README.md

 * `precompileTemplates` : performs the template pre-compilation of the activated types
 * `uberJar` : creates an Uber Jar with everything to run your application standalone

+## GraalVM Native Image support

+When your project uses the GraalVM Gradle plugin, the RIFE2 Gradle plugin will automatically configure the GraalVM plugin to properly include the web application resources into the native image.

 ## Get in touch

 Thanks for using RIFE2!